rootmelo92118/kicker/README.md

 ----
 **CHANGELOG**
 - Bug fixed
-- AutoLike
-- AutoComment
-- Broadcast
-- CreateAlbum
-- GroupInfo
+- Add more keyword
+- Add login with email & password

 **TO - DO**
 - Add keyword for (Send Image & Broadcast)